 Our Analysis and Test Results

 A college school bag at heart, with a dash of an outdoorsy feel, the Explorer is tailored to its intended user.
-It includes plenty of storage in the main compartment, two mesh water bottle pockets on either side and a well fitting back panel and shoulder strap combo.
+It includes plenty of storage in the main compartment, two mesh water bottle pockets on either side and a well-fitting back panel and shoulder strap combo.
 It's perfect for lugging around those heavy textbooks.
 It also has the distinction of being one of the most affordable packs tested, by a wide margin.
-At the end of the day, this bag seems intended for college students because of its smaller frame size.
+This bag seems intended for college students because of its smaller frame size.

 When it comes to laptop safety, this contender is not the most protective.
 Its system for carrying the laptop seems to be thrown in as an afterthought.
 Sitting against the back plate inside the main compartment is a padded pouch that holds the computer.
 There is no securing strap, and the padding covers about half of a 15-inch laptop.

 The pouch is much too large; our 15-inch laptop did not fit snugly.
 While the laptop may be secured better if the bag was full of other things like books, we can't assume that that'd always be the case.
 In our assessment, protection is inadequate.
 Make sure to use it with a laptop protective cover.